-- With respect to the President and the Group CEO, given the overall responsibility of business execution of the Nomura Group, the basic amount of the Yearly Bonus is calculated based on the level of achievement in actual value against the target value regarding ROE.
-In addition, Total Compensation (hereafter "TC"), including the Base Salary and the Yearly Bonus, is determined by considering, as needed, qualitative evaluation etc. by the Compensation Committee. - With respect to the Executive Officers, same as the President and the Group CEO, given the responsibility of business execution for the Nomura Group, an individual ratio is applied to calculate their basic amounts of the Yearly Bonus.
-In addition, the Yearly Bonus and TC are determined by reflecting the qualitative evaluation etc. such as the performance and contribution for their responsible area. - With respect to the chairman of the Board of Directors, it is treated in the same matter as the Executive Officers.
+- With respect to the President and the Group CEO, given the overall responsibility of business execution of the Nomura Group, the basic amount of the Annual Bonus is calculated based on the level of achievement in actual value against the target value regarding ROE.
+In addition, Total Compensation (hereafter "TC"), including the Base Salary and the Annual Bonus, is determined by considering, as needed, qualitative evaluation etc. by the Compensation Committee. - With respect to the Directors and Executive Officers other than the Group CEO, their Annual Bonus and TC are determined based on the ones of the Group CEO, reflecting individual roles and responsibilities, respective jurisdiction's regulations and compensation level etc. in addition to other qualitative elements. - < Actual value regarding the performance indicator used for the calculation of the Yearly Bonus for FY 2022> - Performance Indicator ROE - Target value 8.0% - Actual value for FY 2022 5.1% - (4) Yearly Bonus of Director of the audit committee member and Outside Directors - With respect to the Director of the audit committee member and Outside Directors are out of scope of the Annual Bonus in order to keep independency from business execution. - (5) Matters relating to Non-Monetary Compensation (equity-linked compensation)